Transportation Alternatives Program (TAP)

 • Pedestrian and/or Bicycle facilities (Construction, planning, and design of off-road trail facilities or on-road facilities for pedestrians, bicyclists, and other nonmotorized forms of transportation); Safe Routes for Non-Drivers (Construction, planning, and design of infrastructure related projects and systems that provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs); Conversion of Abandoned Railway Corridors to Trails (Conversion and use of abandoned railroad corridors into trails for pedestrians, bicyclists, or other nonmotorized transportation users); Scenic Turnouts and Overlooks (Construction of turnouts, overlooks, and viewing areas); Outdoor Advertising Management (Inventory, control, or removal of outdoor advertising); Historic Preservation and Rehabilitation of Historic Transportation Facilities (Projects providing historic preservation or rehabilitation of historic transportation facilities); Vegetation Management (Vegetation management in public transportation ROW to improve roadway safety, prevent invasive species, and erosion control); Archaeological Activities (Archaeological activities related to impacts from transportation projects funded by FHWA); Stormwater Mitigation (Environmental mitigation activities addressing stormwater management, control, and water pollution prevention or abatement related to transportation projects); Wildlife Management (Wildlife mitigation and reduction of wildlife mortality, or to restore and maintain connectivity among terrestrial or aquatic habitats); Boulevards (Boulevards, defined as a walkable, low speed (35 mph or less) divided arterial thoroughfares in urban environments designed to carry both through and local traffic, pedestrians, and bicyclists.
 These may be high ridership transit corridors; serve as primary goods movement and emergency response routes; and use vehicular and pedestrian access management techniques that promote economic revitalization and follow complete street principles); Recreational Trails Program (Recreational trails compliant with 62-S-2, Florida Administrative Code, and 23 U.S.C.
 104 (b)); Safe Routes to Schools (SRTS) (SRTS projects, codified as 23 U.S.C.
 208, that substantially improves the ability of kindergarten through 12th grade students (vulnerable road users) to walk and / or bicycle to school].
 Traditionally includes sidewalks, traffic calming and speed reduction, traffic diversion improvements, pedestrian and bicycle crossings, on-street bicycle facilities, off-street bicycle facilities, and bicycle parking facilities at public schools).

-Recent changes to the TA Program associated with the BIL include the definition of “high need” communities and the requirement to prioritize such communities in project selection.
+Recent changes to the TA Program associated with the BIL include the requirement to prioritize “high need” such communities in project selection.
 The Florida Department of Transportation (FDOT) has created an updated TA application incorporating some of the changes to the TA Program.

 As the region’s Transportation Planning Organization, the CRTPA manages the solicitation, ranking and submittal of eligible TAP projects prior to provision to the FDOT for annual funding consideration.
 Applications are solicited every two years and the initial review and draft ranking of applications is performed by the CRTPA’s TA Subcommittee (consisting of members from the CRTPA’s two committees) prior to consideration and adoption of ranked projects on the CRTPA’s annual Transportation Alternatives Project Priority List by the CRTPA.